Blog

 Food Restriction & Malnutrition and Eating Disorders

-Restriction in some form is an essential criterion present in several eating disorder classifications.1 Restriction can take the form of no food intake, eating minimal amounts of food, only eating specific foods in specific amounts, or fasting for large portions of the day.
-Prolonged food restriction often leads to malnutrition, which impacts every organ system and can cause various medical complications.
+Restriction in some form is an essential criterion present in several eating disorder classifications.
+Restriction can take the form of no food intake, eating minimal amounts of food, only eating specific foods, eating in specific amounts or fasting for large portions of the day.
+Prolonged food restriction often leads to malnutrition, which impacts every organ system and can cause a variety of medical complications.

 Restriction in Diagnostic Criteria

-Several eating disorders feature restriction within the diagnostic criterion, including the restrictive subtype of anorexia nervosa and other specified feeding or eating disorder.
+Several eating disorders feature restriction within the diagnostic criteria, including the restrictive subtype of anorexia nervosa and other specified feeding or eating disorder.

 Anorexia Nervosa Restrictive Subtype